Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 WALKING ON THE STREETS SCENE#03

-To walk comfortably through Japanese cities, it is important to stay in harmony with the people around you.
-This video introduces tips for safe and smooth movement, including etiquette on the sidewalk and considerations to make when it's crowded.
+To walk comfortably around Japanese cities, it's important to stay in harmony with those around you.
+This video introduces tips for safe and smooth movement, including proper etiquette on the sidewalk and considerations to take when it's crowded.

 Simplified Chinese version